How to mount an RPN SAN volume in VMware ESXi 7 and later

 Open the VMkernel NIC configuration file in a text editor:

-Replace the MAC address of your RPN VMkernel NIC with your virtual MAC.
+Replace the MAC address of your RPN VMkernel NIC with your server's private interface MAC address (displayed in your Dedibox console interface).

 -